Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

 \subsubsection{Diverse Environments Multichannel Acoustic Noise Database (DEMAND)}

-The DEMAND dataset is a popular real-world background noise dataset.
-The database contains background noises from $18$ different environments under six categories.
-An array of $16$ microphones is used to record the audio in each environment stored in $16$ channels.
-The DEMAND dataset contains versions of both $16$\,kHz and $48$\,kHz sampling rates, and we use $48$\,kHz and a down-sampled to $22$\,kHz version to match with the other datasets used in this study.
+The DEMAND dataset is a widely utilised collection of real-world background noises.
+This dataset includes background noises from 18 different environments, categorised into six categories.
+The audio recordings from each environment were captured using an array of 16 microphones and stored in 16 channels.
+The DEMAND dataset offers versions of both 16 kHz and 48 kHz sampling rates; in this study, we employed the 48 kHz version and down-sampled it to 22 kHz to align with the other datasets used in our analysis.